Retail store design has a major impact on the shopping experience.

 Why?
-I don’t have to think too much.
+I don’t have to overthink or even think too much at all.

 Is your retail store design helping - or hurting - your sales?

-A few weeks ago, I started a business makeover for a client about an hour outside of Manhattan.
-I start any makeover with the physical aspects of the store because frequently they are the:
+I start a business makeover for a client with the physical aspects of the store because frequently, they are the:

 I approach the project as a new customer because they have fresh eyes.
 They don’t pick up what the owner feels is “obvious.”
-If the store has gotten sloppy with how they organize the merchandise, it will show in the way customers walk through your store (and quickly out if done poorly).
+If the store has gotten sloppy with how they organize the merchandise, it will show how customers walk through your store (and quickly out if done poorly).

-My overriding philosophy when it comes to retail design is to think like a customer and “Don’t make me think!”
+My overriding philosophy in retail design is to think like a customer and “Don’t make me think!”

 Four retail store design tips that help boost sales

 When a first-time shopper enters your store, your store layout should feel intuitive.
-By using signage, product displays, and organization in strategic ways, you can guide shoppers to browse the aisles, easily find what they’re looking for, and make unplanned purchases along the way.
+By strategically using signage, product displays, and organization, you can guide shoppers to browse the aisles, easily find what they’re looking for, and make unplanned purchases along the way.

 1. Follow the natural traffic patterns